Mary Elizabeth Pidgeon: Early life

-Pidgeon was the daughter of Lewis Pidgeon (1859-1951) and Susan Talbott Williams Pidgeon (1860-1943), members of a long-established Quaker community in rural Clarke County in northern Virginia.
+Pidgeon was the daughter of Lewis Pidgeon (1859-1951) and Susan Talbott Williams Pidgeon (1860-1943), members of a long-established Quaker community in Wadesville, in rural Clarke County in northern Virginia.
 She graduated from the George School, a Pennsylvania Quaker high school, in 1909, and Swarthmore College in 1913, majoring in English.
 After college she spent 1914 to 1916 as a teacher at the Media Friends School in Media, Pennsylvania.

 Woman Suffrage

 In 1917 Pidgeon became an organizer for the National American Woman Suffrage Association.
 She worked first in Buffalo, New York and then in Auburn and in the Fifth Congressional District in Brooklyn, organizing events and speaking.
 After the successful vote for woman suffrage in New York in November 1917, she was sent to South Dakota where she organized, spoke, and worked for the South Dakota Universal Franchise League.
 Woman suffrage was enacted there in November 1918.

 Pidgeon was sent next to her native Virginia.
-She worked in various parts of the state until early 1920, when the Assembly rejected the Nineteenth Amendment.
+She worked in various parts of the state until early 1920, when the General Assembly rejected the Nineteenth Amendment.
 She contributed an article on the situation in Virginia to the February 1920 issue of The Woman Citizen, the national organ of NAWSA.

 In preparation for women voting for the first time in November 1920, the Equal Suffrage League and the University of Virginia Extension Bureau cooperated on citizenship classes, and Pidgeon became the state director.
 She continued to run the citizenship program and teach until 1926.